Jgeissler14/terraform-aws/README.md

    - For sensitive data, you can mark the variable as sensitive in Terraform Cloud to ensure it is not displayed in logs or exposed in any way.

-5. In the root module's `provider.tf` file, update the `backend "remote"` block to include the Terraform Cloud organization and workspace information
+5. In the root module's `provider.tf` file, update the `cloud` block to include the Terraform Cloud organization and workspace information

 ## Usage